Transport, Infrastructure and Building United Kingdom

 Vulnerabilities – Transport – Rail

 Rail transport may be affected by climate change because droughts, high and low temperatures, and high precipitation volumes affect the stability of rail infrastructure, and (flash) floods and landslides may increasingly damage the rail network.
+In the United Kingdom, rail transportation costs related to extreme precipitation / floods and other extreme events, which had been estimated as £ 50 million a year (2010), might increase to up to £ 500 million per year by the 2040s (21).

 Possible temperature-related climate change impacts on the main line railway network of Great Britain have been assessed.
 Regional climate model projections for the future period 2030–2059 under the A1B emissions scenario have been used and compared with the baseline period 1971–2000 (18).
 The main findings include projected increases in the summertime (May–September) occurrence of temperature conditions associated with